-Repeating budgets and how to make changes to them
+Repeating budgets and how to delete or make changes to them

 It's easy to create budgets that automatically repeat so you can track your expected earning and spending into the future.
 Sometimes budgets need to be updated so that they better reflect your actual transactions.